appINPP/Prometheus-ARCA/production/README.md

 This folder contains codes for paralellised simulation production.

 There are two modes:
-+ `batches_production`, the first and currently most stable version
++ batches_production, the first and currently most stable version
-+ `split_production`, meant to filter which events get propagated by a neutrino energy threshold for more production efficiency.
++ split_production, meant to filter which events get propagated by a neutrino energy threshold for more production efficiency.
 More details in the respective folder.

 ## ✩ Configuration Choices